Why banks are siding with the Fed in Custodia master account suit

 The Bank Policy Institute, the American Bankers Association, the Consumer Bankers Association and the Independent Community Bankers of America all filed motions in support of the Fed in its ongoing legal battle with Custodia Bank, a Cheyenne, Wyoming-based crypto bank, over master account access.

 "Both as a matter of law and sound public policy, reserve banks have discretion to grant or deny a master account.
-This discretion is no accident," wrote BPI and its affiliate payments network operator, The Clearing House.
+This discretion is no accident," wrote BPI and The Clearing House, which operates the Real Time Payments, or RTP, network.
 "It reflects Congress's recognition that master account holders receive several important privileges and … can serve as a risk transmission channel to the Reserve Banks and other participants in the payment system."

 Earlier this year, a U.S. district court judge ruled against Custodia in its lawsuit against the Federal Reserve Board in Washington and the Federal Reserve Bank of Kansas City.
 The firm argued that it was unduly denied a so-called master account, which serves as a single point of access to the Fed's various payments rails and other financial services.